alebcay/awesome-shell/README.md

 * [transfer.sh](https://transfer.sh/) — Quickly upload and share files from your shell
 * [vl](https://github.com/ellisonleao/vl) - URL link checker on text documents
 * [wego](https://github.com/schachmat/wego) - Weather app for the terminal
+* [whales](https://github.com/Gueils/whales) - A tool to automatically dockerize your applications
 * [whereami](https://github.com/rafaelrinaldi/whereami) - Get your geolocation information from the CLI
 * [wttr.in](https://github.com/chubin/wttr.in) - :partly_sunny: The right way to check the weather (curl wttr.in)